xolox/python-humanfriendly/README.rst

    number of metres to standard output."
    ``--parse-size=VALUE``,"Parse a human readable data size (given as the string ``VALUE``) and print the number of bytes to standard output."
+   ``--demo``,"Demonstrate changing the style and color of the terminal font using ANSI escape sequences."
    "``-h``, ``--help``",Show this message and exit.

 .. [[[end]]]